jameslnewell/tradie/README.md

 ### webpack

-Overall the changes are quite minor.
+Overall, the breaking changes are small and easily fixed.
 Continue reading about the minor breaking changes:

 **user:**